Jewels of Mary, Queen of Scots: James Stewart, Earl of Arran

 James VI and I in 1583, the Countess of Arran ordered that precious stones worn on Mary's French hood should be sewn on his cloak in May 1585.

 When Francis Walsingham came as a diplomat to Scotland in 1583, and James VI gave him a ring, James Stewart, Earl of Arran had substituted an inexpensive crystal for the diamond.
 The Earl of Arran and Elizabeth Stewart, Countess of Arran, directed the Master of Gray to dress the king in his exiled mother's jewels.
 They had one of the queen's head garnishings of diamonds, pearls, and rubies broken up to embroider a cloak for the young king, during the visit of the English ambassador Edward Wotton in May 1585.
 Later, some of the gold settings were put on a bonnet string.
 The Master of Gray signed a receipt for these jewels in February 1586.
 He had also received small diamonds from another pair of Mary's garnishings from the Countess of Arran, who had set up her chamber in the "balling house" of Holyrood Palace.

-The English diplomat William Davison reported that the Countess of Arran had new keys made for the coffers containing Mary's jewels and clothes.
+The English diplomat William Davison reported that the Countess of Arran had new keys made for the coffers containing Mary's jewels and clothes, while Robert Melville still kept the old keys.
 She was said to have tried on many of the old queen's garments to see if they fitted her, and chosen what she likes.

 According to the English ambassador William Knollys, the Countess of Arran was imprisoned at Blackness Castle in November 1585 for giving her husband jewels worth 20,000 crowns from Edinburgh Castle when he tried to leave the country.
 Arran embarked on Robert Jameson's boat carrying royal jewellery including "Kingis Eitche", the Great H of Scotland.
 He was forced to give his treasure up to William Stewart of Caverston aboard ship in the coastal water known as the Fairlie Road.
 Arran returned all the jewels in January 1586.